A new machine learning framework for occupational accidents forecasting with safety inspections integration: Conclusion

 \section{Conclusion}

-This study introduced a generic and operational framework for short-term forecasting of occupational accidents based on binary time series.
+This study introduced a model-agnostic and operational framework for short-term forecasting of occupational accidents based on binary time series.
 Using proactive data from safety inspections, the model dynamically predicts daily accident probabilities and provides a weekly classification of risk.
 The proposed approach demonstrated its effectiveness in identifying both risky and safe periods, particularly through the use of an LSTM model, which outperformed classical machine learning methods in evaluated series.
+From a prevention perspective, the weekly flag and day-level probabilities offer a simple, auditable signal that can be embedded in standard routines (weekly safety meetings, planning boards, shift handovers) to prioritize inspections and briefings precisely when they are most needed.
+Because the pipeline is model-agnostic and thresholds are tunable, sites can adopt operating modes that reflect their risk appetite and seasonality, while keeping a consistent validation protocol across algorithms.

 Due to its temporal structure and weekly aggregation, this framework is well suited to support real-time prevention strategies in industrial settings.
 It can be integrated into a safety dashboard and updated regularly to help decision makers plan targeted actions.
 The ability to anticipate high-risk weeks opens new avenues for more proactive, data-driven safety management.

-Future improvements could focus on better probability calibration, more robust modeling architectures, and the incorporation of semantic information from textual safety reports.
-More broadly, this work shows the potential of time series forecasting and machine learning to transform occupational safety into a more predictive and preventive discipline. \\
+Future deployments will include calibration monitoring and drift checks, horizon-specific summaries for short maintenance windows, and category-aware dashboards that link each risky week to concrete action checklists.
+We anticipate these enhancements will further translate predictive accuracy into measurable reductions in incident rates and improved timeliness of preventive actions.